mixchad/AddingBitcoin/README.md

 ## AddingBitcoin

 Why?
-Add a Bitcoin Cash option because it helps you with:
+Add a Bitcoin Cash (BCH) payment option because it helps you with

+ 1. **Cash-in-hand** - Instant, cleared payment.
+No waiting weeks or months from card processors
+ 2. **No chargebacks** - Fraud protection is built-in, with no cost to you.
- 1. New business - BCH nerds seek out and prefer businesses that accept Bitcoin Cash.
+ 3. **New business** - BCH nerds seek out and prefer businesses that accept Bitcoin Cash.
- 2. Sound money - non-government, fixed supply cash money that cannot be 'printed' by politicians.
+ 4. **Sound money** - Non-government, fixed supply.
+It cannot be 'printed' by politicians.
- 3. No chargebacks - Fraud protection is built-in, with no cost to you.
- 4. Your eduction - get ahead of curve in crypto education and understanding.
+ 5. **Your education** - Get ahead of curve in crypto education and understanding.

 Do you accept Bitcoin Cash yet?
-Plenty of other merchants [already do](https://acceptbitcoin.cash).
+Plenty of other merchants <a href="https://acceptbitcoin.cash" target="_blank">already do</a>.

 ### Potential Downsides?

 One man's downside is another man's advantage, so it depends on your business situation.
 Here are some common reservations

 1. Volatility.
 The price in Euros changes *all the time*.
 There is a risk your business could lose money, if you are forced to change BCH into Euros when the price is lower.
 2. Is it worth it?
-Any business process change has an effort 'cost', even though it's free in Euros.
+Any business process change has an effort 'cost', even though if free in Euros.
 Whether accepting Bitcoin Cash benefits your business enough to offset that will depend on your business type and market.

 ## Addressing Potential Downsides